Dudley Digges: Career in politics

 Digges was knighted by James I at Whitehall on 29 April 1607.
 In 1610, he was elected Member of Parliament for the newly enfranchised constituency of Tewkesbury.

 He was a friend of Henry Hudson and, in 1610, he was one of those who fitted out Hudson for his last voyage.
 As a result, Digges' name was given to Digges Islands, at the mouth of Hudson Bay in Canada, and to Cape Digges, at the easternmost extremity of these islands.
 In 1614, Digges was re-elected MP for Tewkesbury to the Addled Parliament.
 He backed the explorations of William Baffin in 1615 and 1616, with several of the same group of "adventurers".
-In 1616 he completed his mansion of Chilham Castle, Kent.
+In 1616 he completed his mansion of Chilham Castle, Kent, on land inherited from his father-in-law.

 Digges became a gentleman of the privy chamber in 1618.
 He was named ambassador to Muscovy in 1618–1619 and Special Ambassador to Holland in 1620.
 He was re-elected MP for Tewkesbury in 1621, 1624, 1625, and 1626.
 In the latter parliament, he was active in the impeachment of the Duke of Buckingham during the crisis of 1626 that followed the aborted expedition to Cádiz, when Digges and Archbishop Abbot co-operated to co-ordinate the attacks in the Houses of Lords and Commons.
 Digges was for a time imprisoned in the Fleet Prison by order of the King, but was released on apologizing to the King, an act that John Eliot was unwilling to perform.
 In 1628, Digges was elected MP for Kent and sat until 1629 when King Charles decided to rule without parliament for eleven years.

 In 1631, Digges became a bencher of Gray's Inn and was master in chancery from 1631 to 1637.

 That same year (1631), he was one of the commission appointed by the Privy Council "to consider how the plantation of Virginia now standeth, and to consider what commodity may be raised in those parts," and in 1634, he was appointed Commissioner for Virginia Tobacco.
 In 1638, he was appointed Master of the Rolls until his death in 1639.